2026 Awards Nomination Guide

 3. Open Practices (How We Share)

-To help you decide on the best category for your nomination, and maybe to consider a specific fopcus, please review the 2026 Category Explorer, which includes links to previous award winners in each main category.
-Exploring the categories may inspire some ideas if you’re unsure what or whom to nominate.
+To help you decide on the best category for your nomination, and to maybe consider a specific focus, please review the 2026 Category Explorer, which includes links to previous award winners in each main category.
+Exploring the categories and other links to previous nominations, shortlisted finalists, and stories of impact may inspire ideas if you’re unsure what or whom to nominate.

 Deciding Who or What is Eligible for an OEAward of Excellence

-Nominations for the 2026 OEAwards can be submitted for any individual, team, project or example of practice engaged in advancing Open Education.
+Nominations for the 2026 OEAwards can be submitted for any individual, team, project, or example of practice that advances Open Education.
 You do not need to be a member of OEGlobal to submit a nomination, nor does the nominee need to be a member.

-Self-nominations are not only accepted but are also encouraged, as no one knows a person or project better than the people involved!
-However, we value and urge nominations of your global colleagues and their work, as this gesture is among the highest forms of appreciation and gratitude.
+Self-nominations are not only accepted but also encouraged, as no one knows a person or project better than those involved!

 Please note that current staff and board members of Open Education Global (OEGlobal) are not eligible for Individual Awards.